Whether or not someone should do a cleanse depends upon their physical condition and the time of year.

 Every Spring, I too, begin a fasting ritual.
 I eat lighter foods (salads, light spring soups, fish) and reduce heavy animal proteins, eggs, dairy and fats for a few weeks.
 I usually follow that with three to five days of fasting or drinking a mixture of vegetable juices (beet, carrot, apple, ginger) that also contain spirulina and/or chlorella.

 It’s important to note that cleansing is not for everyone.
 If the body is in a state of deficiency or weakness, cleansing may not be the right approach and it could make certain conditions worse.

-Folks suffering with deficiencies may need to “build” their body before cleansing it.
+Folks suffering with deficiencies usually need to “build” their body before cleansing it.

 Do you think it’s time for a cleanse?

-If yes, you’ll want to watch this video ASAP to learn about your liver and how the process of detox works.
-It’s time to Love Your Liver and support your body so you can fully enjoy the spring season!
+If yes, join me in the kitchen for a Liver Cleanse Cooking Class and support your body so you can fully enjoy the spring season!